oxygen/CachedPassthroughMirror/README.md

 So far tested on Windows and Ubuntu.
 Should work without issues on all platforms though.

+__Security WARNING:__ HTTP authorization skip: when the HEAD request fails either with a non-200 HTTP status code or at network level (or something else), and the file is served directly from the cache storage, there will be no HTTP authorization.
+This might be fixed in the future, but at the present time, it presents a risk where security matters.

 @TODO: write tests, examples, CLI endpoint, etc.

 Usage